-Since 2015, the “Green Team” at St. Paul’s has promoted creation care as one way to live out our faith.
-We help discern and implement ways church operations can become more environmentally sustainable; we encourage and empower fellow parishioners to make similar commitments to environmental stewardship in their own lives; we offer opportunities and resources to connect creation care with spirituality, advocate for environmental issues within the community, and encourage a love and reverence for the natural world.
+Since 2015, the Green Team at St. Paul’s has promoted creation care as an integral part of living out our faith.
+We help discern and implement ways that church operations can become more environmentally sustainable; we encourage and empower fellow parishioners to make similar commitments to environmental stewardship in their own lives and in their particular ministries within our parish; we offer opportunities and resources to connect creation care with spirituality, to advocate for environmental issues in the public sphere, and to encourage a love and reverence for the natural world.
 Creation Care is a recognized ministry within the Episcopal Church.

 - Installation and dedication of a 12 kW solar panel array on rear-roof in 2015 that generates about 85% of the church’s annual electricity needs.